hurtn/ranger-migration/deployment.md

  * `az` cli
  * `.NET Core SDK` version 3.1

     ```
     func azure functionapp publish ranger-migration
     ```

 4. Configure the following app settings
 -  DatabaseConnxStr: This is the connection string to the SQL database in item 3 above.
 The format is Driver={ODBC Driver 17 for SQL Server};Server=tcp:[server].database.windows.net,1433;Database=[database];Authentication=ActiveDirectoryMsi.
-This uses the managed identity of the Function App to authenticate against the database which requires configuration as described in Step 4.
+This uses the managed identity of the Function App to authenticate against the database which requires configuration as described in Step 4 above.
 If you are using SQL auth then please use Uid=xxxxx;Pwd=xxxxx instead of the Authentication flag.
 -  dbname: This is the name of the database created in step 3 above
 -  dbschema: Database schema, usually dbo
 -  hdiclusters: comma separated list of server names which will be used to extract the policies via the Ranger API.
 To this name "-int.azurehdinsight.net" is added to complete the endpoint details.